 3. Make smart cheese choices.

 One serious requirement of comfort food is that cheese is involved in some way.
 (At least that's one of my requirements!)
 Bringing cheese into the mix doesn't mean all chances of things remaining wholesome are out the window, though.
 What matters is that you make smart cheese choices.

 Opting for cheeses that are more flavorful than others means you don't need to use as much to enjoy them.
 Tangy goat cheese carries more of a punch sprinkled on tacos than more common cotija or even shredded Monterey Jack, so you only need a little to reap its benefits.
 Same thing goes for a lighter mac and cheese.
 While cheddar is always great, swapping out some for nuttier, more flavorful Gruyère means you'll need less cheese overall since the flavor impact from this cheese is far more pronounced.

 4. Embrace whole grains.

-I truly love pizza and I am not planning to give it up anytime soon, but I am totally up for a compromise now and then to fuel my need for the ultimate comfort food.
-So how about swapping out the regular refined wheat crust for one made of polenta?
+I love pizza and I'm not planning to give it up anytime soon, but I am totally up for the occasional compromise to fuel my need for the ultimate comfort food.
+My substitute of choice: swapping out the regular refined wheat crust for one made of polenta.
 Sure, it's not traditional, but it's pretty darn tasty.
 Not only is the crust whole-grain, but it also happens to be gluten-free, which is a bonus for many.